Web mapping: Web mapping barriers

 There have been concerns raised about the privacy and confidentiality of personal information while using web mapping.
 Web maps contain personal information such as locations, identities, or attributes of people, places, or things.
-If not properly secured, your information can be accessed, copied, or manipulated by unauthorized parties.
-This allows government agencies to create massive databases on individuals and their behaviors while the private sector keeps records of personal information.
+If not properly secured, your information can be accessed, copied, or manipulated by unauthorised parties.
+This allows government agencies to create massive databases on individuals and their behaviours while the private sector keeps records of personal information.
 It can also lead to privacy breaches, data loss, or legal liabilities.

 To prevent these issues from happening, mostly in a work setting, you need to encrypt your data, use secure protocols and servers, and apply access control and authentication mechanisms.
 Another possible barrier created by web mapping that may challenge web map security is data integrity and quality.

 Web maps rely entirely on data sources that could potentially be inaccurate, outdated, or corrupted.
 If the data is not verified and updated regularly, it can affect the reliability of the web maps.
 Web mapping can also be vulnerable to data tempering, spoofing, or injection attacks, where false or harmful data can be inserted into web maps.
 There may also be less threatening situations like when web maps may not be updated on a crash or traffic conditions, or may not take you on the most efficient route.
 To prevent more of these issues from happening, it is important to report unsafe road conditions or any limitations or uncertainties of any web mapping features.